varnishcache/varnish-cache/doc/sphinx/users-guide/vary.rst

 *HTTP Vary is not a trivial concept.
 It is by far the most misunderstood HTTP header.*

-The Vary header is sent by the web server to indicate what makes a HTTP object Vary.
-This makes a lot of sense with headers like Accept-Language.
-When a backend server issues a "Vary:
+A lot of the response headers tell the client something about the HTTP object being delivered.
+Clients can request different variants a an HTTP object, based on their preference.
+Their preferences might cover stuff like encoding or language.
+When a client prefers UK English this is indicated through "Accept-Language: en-uk".
+Caches need to keep these different variants apart and this is done through the HTTP response header "Vary".

-Accept-Language" it tells Varnish that its needs to cache a separate version for every different Accept-Language that is coming from the clients.
+When a backend server issues a "Vary: Accept-Language" it tells Varnish that its needs to cache a separate version for every different Accept-Language that is coming from the clients.

-If two clients say they accept the languages "en-us, en-uk" and "da, de" respectively, Varnish will cache and serve two different versions of the page.
+If two clients say they accept the languages "en-us, en-uk" and "da, de" respectively, Varnish will cache and serve two different versions of the page if the backend indicated that Varnish needs to vary on the Accept-Language header.

 Please note that the headers that Vary refer to need to match *exactly* for there to be a match.
 So Varnish will keep two copies of